 Here are 5 super fun and educational sensory activities for toddlers:

-A great way to play with Play Doh with your toddler is to sit down and play alongside them at least initially.
+A great way to play with playdough with your toddler is to sit down and play alongside them.
 Show them how to mould it.
 Squeeze it between your fingers.
-Make shapes with various tools or moulds.
+Make shapes with various tools.
 Use cookie cutters.
-Then show them how it all goes back into a blob at the end.
-It will blow their little minds!
+Then show them how it all goes back into a ball at the end, as a fresh slate to start creating again.

 Finger paint is another great hands on activity that teaches toddlers how to experiment with colour, mixing various paints on their page.
 With finger paint they don’t need to have the coordination of a paintbrush and can just have fun with it.